 Before we begin, let’s take a look at how sports gambling laws are transforming across America and what it means for you.
 If you’re not sure if you can bet on the MLB in your state then check out our guide showing which states have legal MLB betting.

 The short answer is yes, in some states.
 After a recent Supreme Court decision, the US is poised to see lots of states legalize sports gambling in the coming months and years.

 Since this barrier to entry has now been lifted, many states have already started to make moves.
-As it stands to date, five states are regulated and licensed for legal sports gambling: Delaware, Montana, Nevada, New, Jersey, and West Virginia.
-It is expected that several others will begin to follow suit.
+Among the states that are regulated and licensed for legal sports gambling: Illinois, Colorado, Nevada, New Jersey, Indiana, Tennessee, and West Virginia.
+It is expected that others will soon follow suit.

 While we don’t know specific time frames for each state yet, it is certain that more and more Americans will be able to legally bet on sports, and soon.